 Who's your idol?
 Charles Kuralt

-Your inspiration: My Dad, for working hard every day and never complaining.
+Your inspiration: My Dad, for working hard every day as a dairy farmer and never complaining.

 Favorite subject in school: History